anthonywendt/uds-software-factory-playground/README.md

 - zarf-flux-app-base package published as a *skeleton* for use in this example (imported by gitlab and gitlab-runner examples)
 - gitlab zarf package package published for use in this example
 - gitlab-runner zarf package published for use in this example
+- sonarqube zarf package published for use in this example
 - software-factory zarf package that combines all this and is published for use in this example